georgekhananaev/youtube-video-editor-api-uploader/README.md

 Video Uploader
 1. Uploading Video
 2. Adding Title
-3. Adding Complete Description + Urls any info you desire
+3. Adding Complete Description + urls + emojis + tags + any info you desire
 4. Adding tags
 5. Video will be "Private", edit status manually once uploaded.
 Note: you can't upload with API as public.
 Unless you pass audit with google
 6. Uploading thumbnail photo (YouTube account must be confirmed)